patrickbower/website/src/content/project/dazn-audit-tool.md

 ### Process

-The project is a Node.js command-line tool designed to fetch web pages, save them locally, and analyze them using class name attributes to generate 'component usage' statistics.
+The project is a Node.js command-line tool designed to fetch web pages, save them locally, and analyze them using class name attributes to generate component usage statistics.
 These statistics are then passed into a secondary application to create data visualizations and overall statistics.
 As separate applications, it's possible to see changes over time and switch between datasets.

+The application is a series of independent scripts so processing can be split into steps to enable them to be run manually, or sequentially in a chain.
+Certain steps create multiple outputs.
+Along with the data, some capture screenshots of pages and components for publishing along with being able to eyeball and both ensure everything is working correctly and understand how components are being used by different markets.

 The tool includes various commands such as setting up directories, fetching pages, scanning pages, generating reports on page statistics, and analyzing component usage.
-By following a systematic approach, I could effectively audit web pages for component usage and extract valuable insights.
+Using this approach, I could effectively and accurately audit all pages, and their components by market and overall to gain extremely valuable insight.

 ### Outcome